ObsidianCat/CNI-News-Fetcher/README.md

 [http://localhost:4000/]()

 #### Running with development version of client side app
-From the root folder, enter the 'client' directory and install required client-side dependencies with
+Install the dependencies for a client side part of the project
 ```
-npm install
+npm install --prefix client
 ```
-Back in app root directory, run
+Then run
 ```
 npm run dev
 ```

 It will start server and client side apps in parallel.
 By default the client side app will be accessible at <br>
 [http://localhost:3000/]()